thangchung/awesome-dotnet-core/README.md

 * [ASP.NET Core Developer Roadmap](https://github.com/MoienTajik/AspNetCore-Developer-Roadmap) - Roadmap to becoming an ASP.NET Core developer in 2019.

 ## Starter Kits
+* [ASP.NET Architecture](https://github.com/rafaelfgx/Architecture) - This project is an example of architecture using new technologies and best practices.
 * [Arch](https://github.com/Arch) - The collection of .NET Core libraries that are created by software architects who embrace all the new stuff in .NET Core.
   * [AutoHistory](https://github.com/Arch/AutoHistory) - A plugin for Microsoft.EntityFrameworkCore to support automatically recording data changes history.
 * [AspNetCore-Angular2-Universal](https://github.com/MarkPieszak/aspnetcore-angular2-universal) - Cross-platform - w/ server-side rendering for SEO, Bootstrap, i18n internationalization (ngx-translate), Webpack, TypeScript, unit testing w/ Karma, WebAPI REST setup, SignalR, Swagger docs, and more!